-- 1. Students will be permitted to use the restroom during class in case of emergency only.
-It is assumed emergencies happen rarely. - 2.
-Students are to use the restroom nearest their classroom. - 3.
-Restrooms are to be used only for the purpose intended Any other usage such as smoking, loitering, use of cell phones, or hiding from school personnel will be subject to disciplinary action ranging from detention up through referrals for expulsion, depending on the severity of the behavior. - 4.
-Restrooms can be used by signing out of study halls with permission from the teacher as long as only one student is signed out at a time. - 5.
-Remember, the restrooms are there for your convenience, so please report any restroom damage or malfunction immediately to staff.
+- Students will be permitted to use the restroom during class in case of emergency only.
+It is assumed emergencies happen rarely. - Students are to use the restroom nearest their classroom. - Restrooms are to be used only for the purpose intended Any other usage such as smoking, loitering, use of cell phones, or hiding from school personnel will be subject to disciplinary action ranging from detention up through referrals for expulsion, depending on the severity of the behavior. - Restrooms can be used by signing out of study halls with permission from the teacher as long as only one student is signed out at a time. - Remember, the restrooms are there for your convenience, so please report any restroom damage or malfunction immediately to staff.

-Computer Network & Internet Use Guidelines/"Acceptable Use Policy" (Board Policy #815 & #815.1) - Internet and computer network access is coordinated through a complex association of government agencies and regional networks.
+COMPUTER NETWORK & INTERNET USE GUIDELINES/ "ACCEPTABLE USE POLICY" (Board Policy #815 & #815.1) - Internet and computer network access is coordinated through a complex association of government agencies and regional networks.
 The operation of the internet and the computer network relies heavily on the proper conduct of the users, who must adhere to strict guidelines.
 Internet and computer network access is a privilege, not a right.
 If a district user violates any of the acceptable use provisions outlined in this document, his/her account will be terminated and future access will be denied.
 Some violations may also constitute a criminal offense and may result in legal action.
 Any user violating these provisions, applicable state and federal laws, or posted classroom and district policies, is subject to loss of access privileges and any other District disciplinary options.
 The following list guides computer network and internet use by all members of Valley Grove School District:

+Acceptable Use

-- Acceptable Use - a.
-Must be in support of education and research consistent with district policy. - Must be consistent with the rules appropriate to any network being used/accessed. - c.
-Unauthorized use of copyrighted material is prohibited. - d.
-Accessing or forwarding threatening or obscene material is prohibited. - e.
-Distribution of material protected by trade secret is prohibited. - f.
-Use for commercial activities is prohibited. - g.
-Product advertisement or political lobbying is prohibited.
+- Must be in support of education and research consistent with district policy. - Must be consistent with the rules appropriate to any network being used/accessed. - Unauthorized use of copyrighted material is prohibited. - Accessing or forwarding threatening or obscene material is prohibited. - Distribution of material protected by trade secrets is prohibited. - Use for commercial activities is prohibited. - o Product advertisement or political lobbying is prohibited.

-2. Privileges
+Privileges

-- a.
-Access to the internet and computer network is not a right, but a privilege. - b.
-Unacceptable usage will result in cancellation of account. - c.
-Training will be provided for each individual applying for an account, as necessary.
+- Access to the internet and computer network is not a right, but a privilege. - Unacceptable usage will result in cancellation of account. - Training will be provided for each individual applying for an account, as necessary.

-3. Etiquette
+Etiquette

-- a.
-Be polite. - b.
-Do not use vulgar or obscene language. - c.
-Use caution when revealing your address or phone number (or those of others). - d.
-Electronic mail is not guaranteed to be private. - e.
-Do not intentionally disrupt the network or other users. - f.
-Abide by generally accepted rules of network etiquette.
+- Be polite. - Do not use vulgar or obscene language. - Use caution when revealing your address or phone number (or those of others). - Electronic mail is not guaranteed to be private. - o Do not intentionally disrupt the network or other users. - Abide by generally accepted rules of network etiquette.